 Introduction

 The role of an IFS Cloud Supply Chain Management (SCM) Product Owner is pivotal in ensuring the successful implementation and ongoing optimization of supply chain processes within an organization.
-This comprehensive guide delves into the responsibilities, skills, and best practices for excelling in this role.
+This comprehensive guide explores the responsibilities, skills, and best practices required for excelling in this role.

 1. Define Product Vision and Roadmap